-The Board established the Environmental, Health, Safety, and Social Responsibility Policies ("EHSSR Policies") in 2022 to clearly communicate the Company's expectations for employees, directors, contractors, and consultants providing services for or on behalf of the Company.
+The Board established the Environmental, Health, Safety, and Social Responsibility Policy (the "EHSSR Policy") to clearly communicate the Company's expectations for employees, directors, contractors, and consultants providing services for or on behalf of the Company.

-The EHSSR Policies apply to West Vault and its wholly-owned subsidiaries.
+The EHSSR Policy applies to West Vault and its wholly-owned subsidiaries.
 The Company requires that each of its wholly-owned subsidiaries that conduct mining operations will establish procedures to ensure compliance with these policies.
-The Board members, officers, contractors, or any third-party conducting work or acting on the Company's behalf are expected to behave in a manner that respects human rights, avoids infringing upon them, and promotes diversity; and the Company will take appropriate measures to ensure respect of the EHSSR Policies.
+The Board members, officers, contractors, or any third-party conducting work or acting on the Company's behalf are expected to behave in a manner that respects human rights, avoids infringing upon them, and promotes diversity; and the Company will take appropriate measures to ensure respect of the EHSSR Policy.

-The EHSSR Policies are comprised of the policies outlined below which are intended to supplement the requirements, guidelines, and standards of conduct described in the Company's other internal and external policies.
+The EHSSR Policy is comprised of the sections outlined below which are intended to supplement the requirements, guidelines, and standards of conduct described in the Company's other internal and external policies.

-1. Health and Safety Policy
+1. Health and Safety